symbol/symbol-docs/source/guides/network/non-custodial-node-setup.rst

 How to **relinquish control of a node's main account to an external account**, so that the external account's private key is never required in the node setup process.

-This is useful, for example, for node providers that work in a **non-custodial** manner.
-This is, **customers** hire the **node provider** to setup nodes for them and have any node rewards sent to their main accounts, without ever sending their account keys to the node provider.
+This is useful, for example, for service providers (also known as *staking* service providers or *hosting* service providers) that work in a **non-custodial** manner.
+This is, **customers** hire the **service provider** to setup nodes for them and have any node rewards sent to their main accounts, without ever sending their account keys to the service provider.

+This guide is intended for the service provider setting up a node on behalf of their customer.

 There are **many mechanisms** to achieve this in |codename|.
 This page explains the **simplest one**, assuming that the customer is not tech-savvy (and therefore prefers not to use command-line tools like ``symbol-cli``), and that **the customer's key are not allowed on an online machine**.